majesty-indiedev/driver-whatsapp-cloud/README.md

 You can send a list message (in a conversation) as follows

-     $this->ask(ListTemplate::create("Here is your  list of current Ticketbox listings", 'Ticketbox listings',
+     $this->ask(InteractiveListMessage::create("Here is your  list of current Ticketbox listings", 'Ticketbox listings',
             'The best place to buy tickets online' ,'View listings')